 Reading is and always will be central to the development of a child’s learning journey and as a school we have invested heavily so the children have access to high quality resources.

-In Foundation Stage we teach discrete phonics sessions daily using Letters and Sounds.
+In Foundation Stage we teach phonics through daily sessions using Letters and Sounds.
 Children are taught listening skills from Nursery and the skill of segmenting and blending orally.

-In Key Stage One we ensure systematic, daily, discrete teaching with opportunities to practice and apply in the context of reading, individual and guided reading and all areas of writing.
+In Key Stage 1 we ensure systematic teaching with opportunities to practice and apply in the context of reading, individual and guided reading and all areas of writing.
 We use a structured programme called “Letters and Sounds” so that by the end of Year 1 children have exceeded government expectations.
-Our core reading scheme is a mixture of Big Cat phonics and Oxford reading tree.
+Our core reading scheme is Big Cat phonics.
 Your child will move through the scheme as they show good understanding of what they have read.
 For those children who are struggling with phonics we have additional phonics support books and activities.

 During their time in KS2 children, children also use a mixture of Collins and Oxford Reading Tree schemes.
 These books are colour coded and match the reading ability of the child.
 When a child reads the reading age of 12 years old, we consider them to become a Free Reader where they chose more challenging books from the school library. the purpose of teaching children to read isn’t to restrict them, its t set them free so they love exploring the world of books.